-Goal HC-1

-To identify, protect, and enhance the City's cultural and historical resources.
+Goal HC-1 To identify, protect, and enhance the City's cultural and historical resources.
 Policy HC-1.1 The City shall maintain qualified professional staff to provide the highest possible level of service in supporting the protection of the city's historic resources and in collaboration with other key stakeholders within government, non-profits, neighborhoods and other interested parties.
 Policy HC-1.2 The City should consider historic and cultural resources when making operational decisions to successfully enhance and protect historic and cultural resources.
 Policy HC-1.3 The City shall advocate for appropriate private sector actions which protect and enhance the community's historic and cultural resources.
 Policy HC-1.4 The City shall develop and adopt a comprehensive set of guidelines and related design expectations that promote suitable use of historic properties and structures.
 Policy HC-1.5 The City shall continue to develop and deploy a comprehensive program of Communication and educate, in collaboration with other key stakeholders within government, non-profits, neighborhoods and other interests.
 Policy HC-1.6 The City shall engage interested constituencies in historic and cultural resource planning and plan implementation and support efforts to integrate cultural literacy into and programs.
 Educate residents and utilize community collaboration Policy HC-1.7 The City shall work in tandem with cultural institutions to create economic benefit for the entire community, to promote cultural literacy among all age groups.
 Policy HC-1.8 Create outreach programs, recognizing that cultural institutions create economic benefit for the entire community.
 Policy HC-1.9 The City shall create and implement innovative programs and practices to assure the equitable allocation of culture and arts resources throughout the City with respect to geography, income, age and other constituent attributes.
 Policy HC-1.10 The City shall utilize and capitalize on its architectural character and cultural heritage to promote economic growth.

-Goal HC-2

-To enhance the protection and survivability of historic resources from the impacts of climate change, sea level rise and storm hazards.

-- Policy HC-2.1 The City shall prioritize the protection of historic resources, their character, values and contributions to the community. - Policy HC-2.2 The City shall work in collaboration with other levels of government (state and federal) to advocate for and secure design and development options to protect historic structures, buildings and landmarks from the effects of climate change impacts.
+Goal HC-2 the protection and survivability of historic resources from the impacts of ge, sea level rise and storm hazards.
+Policy HC-2.1 The City shall prioritize the protection of historic resources, their character, values and contributions to the community.
+Policy HC-2.2 The City shall work in collaboration with other levels of government (state and federal) to advocate for and secure design and development options to protect historic structures, buildings and landmarks from the effects of climate change impacts.
+Goal HC-3 To foster a climate that supports the continuation of Newport as a home for the artisan and creative artist.
+Policy HC-3.1 The City shall foster and work with other organizations in their efforts to enhance the city's museums, libraries, art, theater, musical and cultural institutions Policy HC-3.2 The City shall promote the development and growth of Newport's arts and cultural resources.

-Goal HC-3

-To foster a climate that supports the continuation of Newport as a home for the artisan and creative artist.

-- Policy HC-3.1 The City shall foster and work with other organizations in their efforts to enhance the city's museums, libraries, art, theater, musical and cultural institutions - Policy HC-3.2 The City shall promote the development and growth of Newport's arts and cultural resources. - Policy HC-3.3 The City shall support efforts to retain and attract artists and craftspeople to live and work in Newport.